Frequently Asked Questions - Osceola Sod and Irrigation

 What happens if I don’t water my sod properly?

-If sod doesn’t receive enough water during the critical rooting stage, it will fail to establish properly.
-This leads to dry patches, yellowing, and increased susceptibility to disease and pests.
-Conversely, overwatering can lead to root rot and fungus, damaging the sod.
+If sod doesn’t receive enough water during the critical rooting stage, it will fail to establish properly, leading to dry patches, yellowing, and increased susceptibility to disease and pests.

 What are signs my lawn might have a disease?